MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/mad_gen_object.rst

 	for _,a in ipairs(hmonitor:get_varkeys(instrument)) do print(a) end
 	for _,a in ipairs(element:get_varkeys()) do print(a) end

+The code snippet above lists the names of the attributes set by:

 	*	 the object :literal:`hmonitor` (only).
 	*	 the objects in the hierachy from :literal:`hmonitor` to :literal:`object` included.